Five things to consider before you buy a car.

 Things you should know.

 2Westpac Vehicle insurance cover is arranged by Westpac New Zealand Limited ("Westpac") and underwritten by IAG New Zealand Limited (”IAG”).
 None of Westpac Banking Corporation ABN 33 007 457 141, Westpac, or any member of the Westpac group of companies guarantee the obligations of, or any products issued by IAG.
 Westpac will receive commission payments as a result of the arrangement of IAG policies.
-For IAG's financial strength rating please click here.
+Here's IAG's financial strength rating.

 The information contained on this page is intended as a general guide only and may vary at times.
 Terms, conditions, exclusions and limits apply.
 More detail can be found in the policy document (downloaded here as a PDF), or obtained by calling 0800 809 378.
 The availability of any insurance cover is subject to the acceptance and approval of a complete application.